Scott Dyleski: Trial

 Initially, Dyleski was represented by attorney Thomas McKenna.
 He later asked to be removed from the case, because he defended the driver of a car that killed Dyleski's sister and another passenger in 2002.
 Dyleski was then represented by Ellen Leonida, a public defender.
 Dyleski pleaded not guilty.

 Investigators believe Dyleski and his friend, Robin Croen, planned to grow marijuana in Scott Dyleski's closet, with Dyleski in charge of raising money, according to Croen, who was granted immunity for testifying.
-He testified that Dyleski used stolen credit card information belonging to his neighbors and used the cards to order lighting equipment.
-He also testified that his role in the credit card scam was researching what equipment to order.
-Croen actually constructed order forms from websites that he claims he then sent to Dyleski.
+He testified that Dyleski used stolen credit card information belonging to his neighbors in order to purchase lighting equipment.
+Croen also testified that his role in the credit card scam was limited to researching what equipment to order.
+Croen actually constructed order forms from websites that he claimed he then sent to Dyleski.

 According to prosecutors, one of Dyleski's orders used the credit card information for Karen Schneider, but mistakenly used Vitale's address as the address to bill, and his own address as the ship-to address.
 The lighting company refused to process the order, suspecting it was fraudulent.
 Dyleski told Croen that he would "take care of it" and, subsequently, he made one more attempt by calling the credit card company.

 Authorities believe Dyleski was surprised by Vitale during a burglary of her home.
 However, Dyleski's girlfriend, Jena Reddy testified at trial that Dyleski had talked about beating and breaking the necks of children and was curious about how the human body would function without certain organs.

-They said he killed Vitale by striking her numerous times in the head, possibly with a rock, and then carved a symbol into her back.
+Prosecutors stated that Dyleski killed Vitale by striking her numerous times in the head, possibly with a rock, then carved a symbol into her back.
 During the trial, prosecutor Harold Jewett tried to establish that the symbol found on the victim's back closely resembled the letter "H" in the word "hate" from a bumper sticker reading "I'm for the separation of Church and Hate", which was seized from Dyleski's bedroom.

 The coroner's autopsy report describes the marks on Vitale's back as an "H-shaped figure cut into skin of posterior torso" and "3 intersecting superficial incisions... forming an H-shaped pattern with extension".
 Other reports indicate that the symbol was a Cross of Lorraine.

 At the conclusion of the preliminary hearing, judge Mary Ann O'Malley ruled that prosecutors had enough evidence for trial.
 Dyleski was arraigned on an additional charge of first-degree residential burglary and he entered a new plea of not guilty to all the charges.
-His mother was accused of helping her son destroy evidence, but the charge was dropped under the condition that she testify truthfully.
+Dyleski's mother was accused of helping her son destroy evidence, but the charge was dropped under the condition that she testify truthfully.
 Burglary was not presented as a motive during the trial and, in fact, it was stated that nothing had been taken.
 At trial, Daniel Horowitz said he had never gone through his wife's financial records to see if anything was amiss.